Thomas Whorwood: Political career

-About 1590, Whorwood's daughter Elizabeth married John Sutton or Dudley, brother of Edward Sutton, 5th Baron Dudley.
+In about 1590, Whorwood's daughter Elizabeth married John Sutton or Dudley, brother of Edward Sutton, 5th Baron Dudley.
 Apparently this was a runaway marriage.
 Sutton was the son and brother of peers, but the family was generally in debt.
-He was supposed, under the terms of his father's will, to receive an annuity of £300, but his brother was unable to pay it.
+He was supposed to receive an annuity of £300 under the terms of his father's will, but his brother was unable to pay it.
 As a result, he was forced to live with the Whorwoods at Compton Hallows.
-A connection with the nobility, however impoverished, was still a social advantage to the Whorwood.
-At about the same time as the marriage the death of Ambrose Dudley, a very distant kinsman of his son-in-law soon after that of William Whorwood's widow, brought Thomas into his greatest inheritance.
+A connection with the nobility, however impoverished, was still a social advantage to the Whorwoods.
+At about the same time as the marriage, the death of William Whorwood's son-in-law, Ambrose Dudley, brought Thomas into his greatest inheritance.
 In all his years in the shade, he was never actually accused of any disloyalty to the Crown or the Church of England.
 During the 1590s, his prestige began to rise again.
 From 1596 he was back on the commission of the peace for Staffordshire, and in the same year he was pricked Sheriff again.

 However, Whorwood was now drawn into the Dudley family's violent and unscrupulous dealings, to his own detriment.
 The Dudleys had long been at odds with the Lytteltons, the Worcestershire branch of a family descended from the great jurist Thomas de Littleton.
 Lord Dudley and Gilbert Lyttelton became embroiled in a bitter dispute over ownership of Prestwood, a Staffordshire farm near Whorwood's Stourton Castle, near Kinver.
 The dispute escalated to violence on both sides.
-After a cattle raid by Dudley, Lyttelton had him brought him before the Star Chamber, which fined him heavily.
+After a cattle raid by Dudley, Lyttelton had him brought before the Star Chamber, which fined him heavily.
 To smear Dudley, Lyttelton pointed out that he did not maintain his wife and children, choosing instead to live with his mistress, Elizabeth Tomlinson, a coal miner's daughter.
 The Privy Council then intervened and in August 1597 confined Dudley in the Fleet Prison until he promised to contribute to their upkeep.
 On his release, he not only fell rapidly into arrears, but immediately embarked on a course of further confrontation with the Lytteltons.
 Part of Dudley's revenge was to intervene in the 1597 parliamentary elections.
 By supporting the candidature of his brother John in Staffordshire, Dudley could hope to repair some of the fractures in his own family, opening up a fresh route to profit for his impecunious brother, while damaging the interests of his enemies, as Sir Edward Littleton of Pillaton Hall, a kinsman of Gilbert, had already entered the contest.
-Dudley was counting on the help of Whorwood, as Sheriff and therefore returning officer in the election.
+Dudley was counting on the help of Whorwood, as Sheriff and therefore, a returning officer in the election.